Industry Benchmarks and Employee Engagement

 Every item in an employee survey has its own natural "behavior" or "handicap".
 Some items tend to get higher scores and some items tend to get lower scores.
 This can be due to the way an item is worded or it can have to do with the topic that the item addresses - or both.
 Benchmarking eliminates these natural differences between items, which allows you to compare scores across items.
 Benchmarking also tells you whether those scores are high or low.

-We have provided a more detailed explanation and some specific examples here.
+View a more detailed explanation and specific examples here.

 Industry Differences by Item